HeartWise-AI/DeepECG_Docker/README.md

 - Configurable pipeline for flexible usage
 - CPU & GPU support for accelerated processing

 ## 🛠️ Installation

-1. Clone the repository:
+1. 📥 Clone the repository:
    ```
    git clone https://github.com/HeartWise-AI/DeepECG_Deploy.git
    cd DeepECG_Deploy
    ```

-2. Set up your HuggingFace API key:
+2. 🔑 Set up your HuggingFace API key:
-   - Create a file named `api_key.json` in the root directory
+   - Create a HuggingFace account if you don't have one yet
+   - Ask for access to the DeepECG models need in the [heartwise-ai/DeepECG](https://huggingface.co/collections/heartwise/deepecg-models-66ce09c7d620749ad819fa0d) repository
+   - Create an API key in the HuggingFace website in `User Settings` -> `API Keys` -> `Create API Key` -> `Read`
-   - Add your API key in the following format:
+   - Add your API key in the following format in the `api_key.json` file in the root directory:
      ```json
      {
        "huggingface_api_key": "your_api_key_here"
      }
      ```

-3. If running locally, optionally, create a new virtual environment (recommended):
+3. 📄 Populate a csv file containing the data to be processed, example: inputs/data_rows_template.csv (see [Usage](#usage) for more details)

+4. 🐳 Build the docker image:
    ```
-   python -m venv venv
-   source venv/bin/activate
+   docker build -t deepecg-docker .
    ```

-4. If running locally, install the required dependencies:
+5. 🚀 Run the docker container: (see [Docker](#docker) for more details)
    ```
-   pip install -r requirements.txt
+   docker run --gpus "device=0" -v local_path_to_outputs:/app/outputs -v local_path_to_ecg_signals:/app/ecg_signals -v local_path_to_preprocessing:/app/preprocessing -i deepecg-docker full_run
    ```

 ## Project Structure

 ```
-DeepECG_Deploy/
+DeepECG_Docker/
 │
 ├── models/
 │   ├── bert_classifier.py